 Employees now want to be able to access corporate systems and data from their personal smartphones and tablets, to better manage their own workloads.
 Expect to receive a rush of requests from employees keen to connect their brand new devices to the company network when they return from the Christmas break.

-Fortunately Cloud computing services make it much easier to fulfill these requests and to keep company data safe in the process.
+Fortunately Cloud computing services make it much easier to fulfil these requests and to keep company data safe in the process.
 You will also find that helping employees get connected yields a range of benefits – including less absence caused by sickness.